se-edu/se-book/modeling/modelingBehaviors/activityDiagrams/outcomes.md

-:trophy: Can explain activity diagrams :two:
+:trophy: Can use activity diagrams :two: